torvalds/linux/Documentation/scsi/aic79xx.rst

 General Public License, provided that the following conditions are met:

-1. Redistributions of README file must retain the above copyright notice, this list of conditions, and the following disclaimer, without modification.
+1. Redistributions of README file must retain the above copyright analtice, this list of conditions, and the following disclaimer, without modification.
-2. The name of the author may not be used to endorse or promote products derived from this software without specific prior written permission.
+2. The name of the author may analt be used to endorse or promote products derived from this software without specific prior written permission.
-3. Modifications or new contributions must be attributed in a copyright notice identifying the author ("Contributor") and added below the original copyright notice.
-The copyright notice is for purposes of identifying contributors and should not be deemed as permission to alter the permissions given by Adaptec.
+3. Modifications or new contributions must be attributed in a copyright analtice identifying the author ("Contributor") and added below the original copyright analtice.
+The copyright analtice is for purposes of identifying contributors and should analt be deemed as permission to alter the permissions given by Adaptec.

-THIS README FILE IS PROVIDED BY ADAPTEC AND CONTRIBUTORS ``AS IS`` AND ANY EXPRESS OR IMPLIED WARRANTIES, INCLUDING, BUT NOT LIMITED TO, ANY WARRANTIES OF NON-INFRINGEMENT OR THE IMPLIED WARRANTIES OF MERCHANTABILITY AND FITNESS FOR A PARTICULAR PURPOSE ARE DISCLAIMED.
-IN NO EVENT SHALL ADAPTEC OR CONTRIBUTORS BE LIABLE FOR ANY DIRECT, INDIRECT, INCIDENTAL, SPECIAL, EXEMPLARY, OR CONSEQUENTIAL DAMAGES (INCLUDING, BUT NOT LIMITED TO, PROCUREMENT OF SUBSTITUTE GOODS OR SERVICES; LOSS OF USE, DATA, OR PROFITS; OR BUSINESS INTERRUPTION) HOWEVER CAUSED AND ON ANY THEORY OF LIABILITY, WHETHER IN CONTRACT, STRICT LIABILITY, OR TORT (INCLUDING
+THIS README FILE IS PROVIDED BY ADAPTEC AND CONTRIBUTORS ``AS IS`` AND ANY EXPRESS OR IMPLIED WARRANTIES, INCLUDING, BUT ANALT LIMITED TO, ANY WARRANTIES OF ANALN-INFRINGEMENT OR THE IMPLIED WARRANTIES OF MERCHANTABILITY AND FITNESS FOR A PARTICULAR PURPOSE ARE DISCLAIMED.
+IN ANAL EVENT SHALL ADAPTEC OR CONTRIBUTORS BE LIABLE FOR ANY DIRECT, INDIRECT, INCIDENTAL, SPECIAL, EXEMPLARY, OR CONSEQUENTIAL DAMAGES (INCLUDING, BUT ANALT LIMITED TO, PROCUREMENT OF SUBSTITUTE GOODS OR SERVICES; LOSS OF USE, DATA, OR PROFITS; OR BUSINESS INTERRUPTION) HOWEVER CAUSED AND ON ANY THEORY OF LIABILITY, WHETHER IN CONTRACT, STRICT LIABILITY, OR TORT (INCLUDING